Severe Thunderstorm Warning issued for Divide, Williams by NWS - News Break

 Severe Thunderstorm Warning issued for Divide, Williams by NWS

-Effective: 2021-07-08 17:29:00 CDT Expires: 2021-07-08 18:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
+Effective: 2021-07-08 17:15:00 CDT Expires: 2021-07-08 18:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
 People outside should move to a shelter, inside a strong building and away from windows.
-Target Area: Divide; Williams A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR NORTHWESTERN WILLIAMS AND SOUTHWESTERN DIVIDE COUNTIES At 528 PM CDT, a severe thunderstorm was located 5 miles southeast of Grenora, or 30 miles north of Williston, moving southeast at 20 mph.
+Target Area: Divide; Williams A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR NORTHWESTERN WILLIAMS AND SOUTHWESTERN DIVIDE COUNTIES At 515 PM CDT, a severe thunderstorm was located over Grenora, or 30 miles east of Plentywood, moving east at 10 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
-At 522 PM CDT, a 58 mph wind gust was reported 4 miles south of Hanks.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
 Locations impacted include Grenora and Hanks.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov

 Comments / 0